mmomtchev/swig-napi-example-project/README.md

 In this case, there are two possible strategies:
  * Accept that calling C++ functions will produce main thread latency - which works well if all your C++ methods run very fast
  * Use [`GoogleCromeLabs/comlink`](https://github.com/GoogleChromeLabs/comlink) to call them in a worker thread - which works well if all your C++ methods have very long execution times because it adds significant overhead when calling them

+Mixing the two is possible, but C++ functions running in the main thread and C++ functions running the in `comlink` worker won't be able to share objects as they will be running in separate memory spaces.